happler/doublintime/README.md

 [Link to the Live Version](https://www.harryappler.com/doublintime)
 # Doublin Time
   A JavaScript game played on a 4x4 grid, in which users combine tiles of like numbers to form a new tile of the sum of those numbers until they run out space, and there are no more moves left.
-Users move by pressing the arrow keys or W, A ,S ,D, which moves all tiles in that direction, and merges like tiles.
+Users move by pressing the arrow keys or WASD, which moves all tiles in that direction, and merges like tiles.

 ## Technologies
   Vanilla JavaScript, HTML5, CSS3, Keymaster.js, lodash.js